-When it comes to security risk assessments, it’s often unclear what you’ll really receive.
+When it comes to a security risk assessment, it's often unclear what you'll receive.
 Providers use meaningless and misused buzzwords, and there are a lot of vague or confusing definitions out there.

 The problem is: you likely need a risk assessment for compliance.
-PCI DSS, SOC2, ISO 27001, NIST, HIPAA, and other standards require a risk assessment as a fundamental part of a strong security program— and they’re right to make these important analyses a requirement.
+PCI DSS, SOC2, ISO 27001, NIST, HIPAA, and other standards require a risk assessment as a fundamental part of a robust security risk management program— and they're right to make these basic analyses a requirement.

-A proper risk assessment is a foundational building block for any company’s information security program, and here's why.
+Increasingly executives and Board of Directors are being held accountable for cybersecurity risk management and privacy risk management.
+A proper risk assessment is a foundational building block for any company's information security risk management program, and here's why.

 What Exactly is a Risk Assessment?

-It’ll say that a risk assessment is “a systematic process of evaluating the potential risks that may be involved in a projected activity or undertaking.”
+What is a risk assessment? " A risk assessment is the foundation of a systematic risk management process of evaluating the potential risks that may be involved in a projected activity or undertaking."

 While this definition is accurate, this formal and technical language can be unhelpful.
 In simplest terms, a risk assessment is a way to calculate the "bad things that could happen to your business."